-Now that you've installed your ductwork, draw these markings on the installation area wall:
+Before beginning your installation, draw these markings on the installation area wall:

-- The centerline of the installation area. - The location of wall studs nearest to the center line.
+- · The centerline of the installation area. - The location of wall studs nearest to the center line.
 (One on each side).

 Typically, studs are near outlets.
 Most homes today are on 16-inch centers, so when you find the first stud, measure 16 inches away to find the next stud.